pingcap/docs-tidb-operator/en/kubernetes-observability.md

 ### Collect system logs

 You can collect system logs from Kubernetes hosts using standard methods.
-If you already have a log collection system in your existing infrastructure, you only need to add the relevant servers and log files to the collection scope; if there is no log collection system available, or if you want to deploy a separate log collection system, then you can use any log collection system that you are familiar with.
+If you already have a log collection system in your existing infrastructure, you only need to add the relevant servers and log files to the collection scope.
+If there is no log collection system available, or if you want to deploy a separate log collection system, then you can use any log collection system that you are familiar with.

 All tools listed in the [Collect TiDB and Kubernetes component runtime logs](#collect-tidb-and-kubernetes-component-runtime-logs) section support system log collection.
 Additionally, some cloud service providers or performance monitoring service providers also offer free or paid log collection solutions.